samumartinf/TechPresentation/Tech Roadmap Script.md

 4. Easier Updates: We can update individual components (like the Risk Server/Grid) without affecting the entire system.

 In conclusion, the move to Docker represents a significant step forward in Orchestrade's technology stack.
 It not only improves our deployment process but also enhances the overall flexibility, scalability, and efficiency of our platform.

+## Automated Performance Analysis

+[Slide 16: Automated Performance Analysis Overview]

+In our ongoing efforts to enhance system performance, we are developing an Automated Performance Analysis tool.
+This tool will load historical performance data to conduct in-depth analysis.

+[Slide 17: Key Features]

+The key features of this tool include:

+1. **Historical Data Loading**: The system will automatically load historical performance data for analysis.
+2. **Performance Spotting**: It will identify periods when the system experienced slower performance, allowing us to pinpoint potential issues.
+3. **User and Application Strain Detection**: The tool will analyze data to determine if specific applications or users are putting undue strain on the system, enabling proactive management.

+[Slide 18: Benefits of Automated Performance Analysis]

+The benefits of implementing this tool are significant:

+1. **Proactive Issue Resolution**: By identifying performance bottlenecks early, we can address issues before they impact users.
+2. **Data-Driven Insights**: The analysis will provide valuable insights into system performance trends, helping us make informed decisions.
+3. **Enhanced User Experience**: Ultimately, this tool will contribute to a smoother and more efficient user experience by ensuring optimal system performance.

+[Slide 19: Next Steps]

+As we move forward, we will focus on:

+1. Finalizing the design and architecture of the Automated Performance Analysis tool.
+2. Conducting thorough testing with historical data to validate its effectiveness.
+3. Rolling out the tool to our clients and gathering feedback for continuous improvement.

+This initiative is a crucial part of our commitment to delivering a high-performance platform for our users.

 ## Conclusion